In French woods, rivals take aim at senator's WWI research

 But the other team zeroed in on a different area during surveys in 2006 and 2009.
 They recovered metal pieces engraved with York’s unit name and material they believe was dropped when a large group of Germans surrendered, and found the temporary grave locations of Americans buried near York’s heroic stand.

-Mastriano dismissed doubters in a September 2018 speech at the National WWI Museum and Memorial in Kansas City, Missouri.

-“They went back after our findings and hit the German archives to try to fill in their gaps," but they were unsuccessful in debunking him, Mastriano asserted.

-Among his detractors is independent researcher and expert metal detector operator Brad Posey, who first met Mastriano when both men lived in Germany.
+Among Mastriano's detractors is independent researcher and expert metal detector operator Brad Posey, who first met Mastriano when both men lived in Germany.

 Posey had spent about three days helping Mastriano survey the French site, but the artifacts he found and the practices he observed convinced him that Nolan’s site was far more likely to be correct.